TRS MLA's son made disparaging remarks about my wife, alleges deceased man in selfie video | Politics

 In a related development, the brother-in-law of the deceased has accused the associates of the MLA's son of making threatening phone calls, asking him to withdraw the case and that they also offered him money to settle the issue.
 Police said a detailed investigation was underway.

-Condemning the incident, Telangana Pradesh Congress Committee (TPCC) President and party MP A Revanth Reddy demanded that the ruling TRS immediately suspend the legislator from the party and initiate legal action against his son.
-Several political parties demanded stringent action against the accused.
+Condemning the incident, Telangana Pradesh Congress Committee (TPCC) President and party MP A Revanth Reddy demanded that the ruling TRS immediately suspend the legislator from the party and initiate legal action against his son. ''MLA’s son asks to send wife of Ramakrishna to him..
+He commits suicide with family Startling last selfie video of Ramakrishna reveals atrocities of Vanama Raghavendra S/O kothagudem MLA Venkateshwar Rao.
+I demand his arrest immediately @TelanganaCMO & suspend him from the party,'' he tweeted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)